 Coquitlam’s only brewery (so far) is Mariner Brewing, which was named for NASA’s Mariner space program as well as the nearby street of the same name.
 Conveniently located steps away from Coquitlam City Centre and the Coquitlam Central SkyTrain station, the brewery offers two covered and dog-friendly patios and a taproom with a full in-house food menu to go along with a strong beer program.

 Port Coquitlam’s beer scene is very young, but already well established.
-Five breweries have opened there since 2018, including three in the burgeoning Fremont Village — Boardwalk Brewing, Northpaw Brewing and Tinhouse Brewing — along with Patina Brewing in downtown Port Coquitlam and Taylight Brewing just steps away from the Pitt River in the Mary Hill area.
+Five breweries have opened there since 2018, including four in the burgeoning Fremont Village — Boardwalk Brewing, Northpaw Brewing, Taylight Brewing and Tinhouse Brewing — along with Patina Brewing in downtown Port Coquitlam.
 Cyclists and pedestrians can visit all of these breweries along the 25-km Traboulay PoCo Trail, which encircles the community.

 Start your adventure North of the Fraser in New Westminster, which is serviced by the Sky Train’s Expo Line.